-Academic Skills and Success Workshops focus on building skills necessary to succeed in college.
+The ULC's Lunchtime Learning Series: Academic Skills Workshops focus on building skills necessary to succeed in college.
 Although not always tied to a specific class, the skills you learn with us will help you in a variety of courses throughout your academic career.
-Topics include proofreading, close reading to develop a thesis, as well as English language support.
+Workshops are kept small and discuss topics include proofreading, close reading to develop a thesis, study strategies, and more.

 Many writing-based courses have midterms that require the ability to write responses within the exam time.
 Strategies for responding to short answer questions and tips on taking essay and take-home exams will be discussed.

 Don’t fall into the trap of putting all your energy into one exam at the expense of all your other classes, only to find yourself playing catch-up for another exam!
 Use your syllabuses wisely, make a plan, and face your exams with confidence.

 - Wednesday, December 14, 12:30pm

 Finding Your Thesis

 Are you stuck on your paper?
 Having a hard time analyzing literature and developing a thesis?
 This workshop is designed for students in literature-based courses who need to practice close reading skills to formally analyze a text.
 Apply the skills you learn to develop your thesis and write your paper.

 It's time for class presentations!
 This workshop will give you a good introduction to public speaking skills and techniques for creating a good presentation.
 Practice your delivery, get some tips and critiques, and build your confidence!